Current Lab Members

 Alex Estrada (they/them) is a research fellow for the STEPP Lab.
 They graduated from Emerson College in 2022 with a BS in Communication Sciences & Disorders and a minor in Creative Writing.
 They’re excited to begin their research career at the Stepp Lab.
 Alex’s research interests include acoustics, speech breathing, comparative laryngeal anatomy, and listener perceptions of voice.
 They are also interested in ways to boost clinician competence in areas of AAC, dual sensory loss and gender affirming care.
 In their free time, Alex enjoys solving puzzles, learning about other scientific disciplines, listening to baseball games, and making all kinds of art.

 Kaitlyn Siedman (she/her) is a research fellow for the STEPP Lab.
-She graduated from Trinity College in May 2023 with a B.S. in Psychology and a self-designed minor in Linguistics.
+She graduated from Trinity College in 2023 with a B.S. in Psychology and a self-designed minor in Linguistics.
 As a member of Trinity’s Psycholinguistics Lab, she previously researched how the presence of mirrors affects the intelligibility of speech and learned about the impact of different sensory modality alterations on speech perception and production.
-In her free time, Kaitlyn can be found crocheting, reading, or watching American Ninja Warrior.
+Kaitlyn volunteers at Camp Jabberwocky every summer, and she also has an extensive Converse collection — she’d love to talk to you about both the next time you’re in the lab :)

 Doctoral Research Assistants